 - Confirmation that the savings for the pitch and putt would be made through an increase in fees and charges.
-It was noted that the service had temporarily had to close due to the pandemic. - Clarification sought on the redundancy provision and pension entitlement information held within the Pay Policy statement, following introduction of the reform of local government exit payments. - Confirmation that the £506,450 was agreed in December 2020 as part of the in-year savings exercise, whilst the £506,000 has been identified as further current year savings as part of the consultation exercise. - Acknowledgement that there had been genuine cross party working throughout the budget process and that members had been involved throughout the budget process.
+It was noted that the service had temporarily had to close due to the pandemic. - Clarification sought on the redundancy provision and pension entitlement information held within the Pay Policy statement, following introduction of the reform of local government exit payments. - Confirmation that the £506,450 was agreed in December 2020 as part of the inyear savings exercise, whilst the £506,000 has been identified as further current year savings as part of the consultation exercise. - Acknowledgement that there had been genuine cross party working throughout the budget process and that members had been involved throughout the budget process.

-That the Commission notes the report and requests that the views expressed during the debate, are fed back to the Cabinet through the Commission's Comment sheet along with the tabled questions from Councillor Burrett included in Appendix A below.
+That the Commission notes the report and requests that the views expressed during the debate, are fed back to the Cabinet through the Commission's Comment sheet along with the tabled questions from Councillor Burrett included in the Appendix.

-5. Cabinet Agenda Item 11 - Treasury Management Strategy 2021-2022
+8. Treasury Management Strategy 2021-2022